FulgerX2007/grafana-sheduled-reports/README.md

 ## Prerequisites

-- Grafana 10.0 or higher
+- Grafana 10.3 or higher (for managed service accounts)
 - Grafana Image Renderer plugin or service
 - Go 1.21+ (for building)
 - Node.js 18+ (for building)